learn-academy-2023-alpha/week-4-assessment-JohnRucker4/interview-questions.md

 Software development that focuses on an iterative development cycle where the emphasis is placed on writing test cases before the actual feature or function is written

 5. HTTP:
-The Hypertext Transfer Protocol is an application protocol for distributed, collaborative, hypermedia information systems that allows users to communicate data on the World Wide Web.
+The Hypertext Transfer Protocol is an application protocol for distributed, collaborative, hypermedia information systems that allows users to communicate data on the World Wide Web